Consuming certain foods, drinks, and herbs may help cleanse the kidneys. A doctor can advise on how to approach a kidney cleanse or detox regimen.

 - 4 cups low-sodium vegetable broth

 Begin by heating the vegetable broth over medium heat.
 Chop all of the vegetables and add them to the broth.
 After cooking the vegetables completely, stir in parsley.
 Add salt and pepper according to taste.

 Kidney cleanse programs generally encourage people to consume more healthy foods, such as fruits and vegetables.
 However, there is little scientific research to support their beneficial claims.

 For example, the FDA filed a

 Although drinking enough water is essential for health, too much fluid can reduce mineral concentrations in the body and lead to health complications.

-Proponents claim that these programs detoxify the body and promote better kidney health.
-However, there is little scientific evidence to support these claims.
+Although proponents claim that these programs detoxify the body and promote better kidney health, there is little scientific evidence to support these claims.

 Most people can keep their kidneys healthy by eating a healthful, balanced diet and drinking enough fluid.